tmd-lab/tmdsimpy/README.md

 make html
 ```
 The html can then be opened from `[docs/]build/html/index.html`.
-Note that this requires libraries listed in `spyder_reqs.txt`, but not yet fully updated in `specific_reqs.txt`.

 If you have warnings, you may need to do a clean build with
 ```